top of page

 Pianist

-Gabriel Landstedt has performed at festivals and competitions throughout North America and Europe.
-In 2024, Gabriel will compete in two international competitions: Maria Canals Piano Competition in Barcelona, Spain, and as a finalist in The Shean Competition in Edmonton, Alberta.
-He was invited to make his international piano solo concert debut at the renowned Fazioli Concert Hall in Sacile, Italy this coming May.
-Recent competition prizes include Grand Prize and Best Performance of the Commissioned Piece at the 2023 Architecture of Music Competition, Grand Prize in the 2022 Royal Sound Music Competition, and runner-up in the 2020 UBC Concerto Competition.
-As a youth he was awarded numerous prizes in his home state of New Mexico, including First Prize in the Jackie McGehee Young Artists’ Competition, after which he made his orchestra debut with the New Mexico Philharmonic at the age of sixteen.
-Festival appearances include the Chautauqua Piano Program, Art of the Piano, Eastern Music Festival, New Mexico Chamber Music Festival, the John Donald Robb Composers’ Symposium, and Southwest Piano Festival in USA, Klavierfestival Lindlar in Germany, Salzburg International Summer Academy in Austria, and Val Tidone and Brindisi Piano Camps in Italy.
+An exciting and sensitive pianist, Gabriel Landstedt has showcased his talent at various festivals and competitions across North America and Europe.
+His recent accolades include the Grand Prize and Best Performance of the Commissioned Piece at the Architecture of Music Competition, the Grand Prize in the Royal Sound Music Competition, the bronze medal in the WPTA Finland Competition, and the UBC Concerto Competition runner-up.
+Notably, in his youth, he received numerous awards in his home state of New Mexico, including the First Prize in the Jackie McGehee Young Artists’ Competition, which led to his orchestral debut with the New Mexico Philharmonic at age sixteen.
+Over the years, Landstedt has participated in prestigious festivals such as the Klavierfestival Lindlar, Chautauqua Piano Program, Art of the Piano, Eastern Music Festival, Collaborative Piano Institute, New Mexico Chamber Music Festival, the John Donald Robb Composers’ Symposium, Southwest Piano Festival, Salzburg International Summer Academy, and the Val Tidone and Brindisi Piano Camps.

-Landstedt has performed solo and collaborative recitals throughout the United States, and during the COVID-19 pandemic, Landstedt’s appearances included online performances at the Art of Piano a series of live-streamed concerts on Facebook, Instagram, and YouTube.
+Landstedt has performed solo and collaborative recitals throughout North America and Europe.
+This season’s performance venues include Carnegie Hall, Fazioli Concert Hall, and Palau de la Música Catalana.
+During the COVID-19 lockdowns, Landstedt’s online performances included appearances at the Art of Piano festival and on a series of online live-streamed concerts on Facebook, Instagram, and YouTube.
 In 2016, Landstedt recorded Shostakovich’s Piano Concerto No. 1 with the Albuquerque-based Duke Symphonette.
-He made his New York debut the next year.
-An avid collaborative pianist, Landstedt has played with choirs and ensembles in New Mexico, New York, and Vancouver, Canada.
-In 2021 he established the vocal-piano ensemble Keyprano Duo with soprano Allison Landstedt (Anderson).
+He made his New York debut the following year.
+Landstedt has also been a featured guest artist at numerous high-profile events, including the Canada G-12 meeting of university presidents, the UBC Alumni Awards, and UNM alumni events.

 bottom of page